meilisearch/documentation/learn/advanced/storage.md

 ## Soft deletion

 Meilisearch renders deleted documents inaccessible to all users but does not immediately remove them from the database.
 This is a common optimization technique called "soft deletion".
 Soft deleted documents are permanently deleted at a later date—the precise time depends on index size and available disk space.
+It might be important to check how soft deletion interacts with relevant data retention legislation.

 When updating a document, Meilisearch deletes the current record and creates a new one containing the new data.
 This means soft deletion, as well as its associated performance increase, also affect document updates.

-If you are developing an application that handles sensitive data, it might be important to check how soft deletion interacts with relevant data retention legislation.